ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 <br />

 ## Backend
+Server of the project is able to handle WebSockets thanks to the Django Channels integration (TODO: link to the .md file that describes in high level the dependencies of the project).
+User events are governed by the `UserEventsConsumer`, which is responsible for handling and distributing different events for different groups.
+It uses JWT authentication, like [the rest of the consumers in the project](./USER_MANAGEMENT.md#jwt-authentication).

 ### WebSocket connection
 - Open WebSocket (one connection per browser tab) on login
 - Authenticate token and accept/close connection
 - Join channel groups: `user_{id}`, `chat_{uuid}` (for each chat), `online_users`